- February 21, 2023

 How to switch from spreadsheets to time tracking software?

 Many companies have been keeping track of employee time with spreadsheet templates for years.
 It’s nothing strange that it won’t be easy to change habits and switch immediately to an automatic time tracker.

-- introduce time logging to your team – I’m sure the employees will be quite surprised if you announce such a serious change in working time accounting.
+I’m sure the employees will be quite surprised if you announce such a serious change in working time accounting.
 Explain how it works and why it’s a good replacement for each monthly timesheet (if you don’t have a clue how to get it done properly, use our time tracking implementation cheat sheet),

-- use time tracking alongside spreadsheets – I’m sure you know how to make a time tracking spreadsheet (or use a timesheet template).
+I’m sure you know how to make a time tracking spreadsheet (or use a timesheet template).
 But did you know that time trackers like TimeCamp offer advanced exporting that includes XLS and Google Sheets formats?
 It allows you to export all your reports into XSL files.
 An entirely new solution, but used in a good, old way.

 Let’s say it: time tracking in Excel timesheet templates is outdated.
 It not only makes the management and payroll processes slower and less efficient but also can produce hidden costs that only pile up quickly.

 So, if you want your company to avoid overpayments or to let the employees stay more focused on their responsibilities, leave a time tracking log to us ;).

 Co-author: Maksymilian Kujawa, Product Marketer at TimeCamp